-Youth outcomes as presented in the dynamic exclusion of Murray’s framework were not used as inputs to the cluster analysisbecause they were viewed as outcomes to the different types of social exclusion related to their parents’ incarceration. , and this may partially explain why there were not more significant differences in the mean values of youth outcomes of the three clusters.
-Nevertheless, The differences in the clusters by percent with depression and a higher self and friends negative life event rating therefore suggest some intergenerational effects of parental incarceration.
+Youth outcomes as presented in the dynamic exclusion of Murray’s framework were not used as inputs to the cluster analysis, because they were viewed as outcomes to the different types of social exclusion related to their parents’ incarceration. .
+The differences in the clusters by percent with depression and a higher self and friends negative life event rating therefore suggest some intergenerational effects of parental incarceration.
 Our sample of very disadvantaged youth was incarcerated for serious crimes and had experienced many out-of-home placements because of their delinquent behavior.
 They all tend to be homogenous in terms of academic and behavior problems, but the background to their incarceration differs, and the group with parents who were or had been incarcerated tended to also experience other types of disadvantages, such as serious substance abuse.
 Services targeted for this population are urgently needed if the United States is to reduce the intergenerational effects of incarceration.
 We observed that substantial percentages of these youth grew up in single parent families, were on public assistance and in foster care.
 Many moved from foster care to residential placements and then to correctional institutions.
 With such early problematic careers, it can be anticipated that they will experience a life of custody and dependency.

 Is parental incarceration correlated with outcomes for their children?
 Our findings provide substantial support that they do and when we consider that 53.1% of the respondents in this study had children themselves despite their young age, one cannot help but be pessimistic about their children’s future outcomes unless there is significant positive intervention.
 Moreover, a majority of the male respondents with children indicated that they expected to have little future contact with their children, preventing them from being a positive influence in their lives.
 Far too little is being done to counsel and train parents who are or have been incarcerated about the ways in which they could help prevent another generation’s incarceration (Eddy & Poehlman, 2010).